tensorflow/docs/site/en/api_docs/python/tf/image/rgb_to_yuv.md

 Outputs a tensor of the same shape as the `images` tensor, containing the YUV value of the pixels.
-The output is only well defined if the value in images are in [0,1].
+The output is only well defined if the value in images are in [0, 1].
+There are two ways of representing an image: [0, 255] pixel values range or [0, 1] (as float) pixel values range.
+Users need to convert the input image into a float [0, 1] range.

 <!-- Tabular view -->
  <table class="responsive fixed orange">